Wah Do Dem: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on eight critics, indicating "mixed or average" reviews.

 The New York Times called it a "shaggy road movie about relinquishing your comforts to find your bliss", while the New York Post described it as "slight but satisfying".
 Sheri Linden of The Hollywood Reporter described the film as "a misadventure narrative, told via verite-style guerrilla filmmaking", and called it a "dynamic portrait of Jamaica".
 Slant magazine gave it three stars out of four, calling it "a brief, peripatetic love letter to Jamaican tropes scrawled on hemp statio [sic]".
 Total Film gave it three stars out of five, with Kevin Harley describing it as "stylish, observant, fitfully funny and laced with promise".
 Rob Nelson, reviewing the film for Variety, described it as "slight but winning and often funny".
 Derek Malcolm, writing for the London Evening Standard, viewed the film as "impossible not to like".

 The Guardian reviewer Peter Bradshaw gave it two stars out of five, calling it "a pretty self-indulgent personal project, sketchily conceived and not particularly well acted".
 Aaron Hillis of The Village Voice called it a "glorified vacation video".
 The Boston Globe writer Wesley Morris gave the film one star out of five, opining that the directors "don't open any dramatic or emotional door".

 Wah Do Dem won the Jury Award for 'Best Narrative Feature' at the 2009 Los Angeles Film Festival.
 It has been described as a "mumblecore" film.